 Yes.
 The online bidding provider will charge a separate buyer’s premium, currently 5%, for any item that is acquired through this bidding process.
 Please see the Buyer’s Guide for more information.

 It is a fee that is assessed on top of the hammer price of the item and is a percentage of that hammer price.
 Our base buyer’s premium is currently 17%.
 So for instance, if the hammer price of a lot is $100, the total price that you will pay for that piece is $117.
 Most, if not all, traditional auction houses charge this fee.
 Phone Bidding and Online Bidding have a nominal fee in addition to the base buyer’s premium.

 To participate as an absentee bidder through any of the bidding avenues as outlined above, payment and shipping arrangements must be made either at the time that the bids are submitted (on the absentee form or when signing up for phone bidding) or during the online registration process.
 For the fastest service, we must have a credit card number, a shipping address, and authorization to process the purchases prior to the auction.
-A professional packing company contracted by Allard Auctions will ship all items within a week of the sale.
+A professional packing company contracted by Allard Auctions will ship all items.
 However, if we do not have proper arrangements, shipping will be delayed.